CARE Iraq

 History of CARE International's work in Iraq

-CARE International reopened its programming in Iraq in 2014 after a military offensive in Nineveh displaced hundreds of thousands of people into the Kurdish Region of Iraq.
+In 2004, CARE temporarily suspended its operations after a catastrophic event.
+We became active again in Iraq in 2014 after a military offensive in Nineveh displaced hundreds of thousands of people in the country's Kurdish Region.

-Together with national partners, we deliver humanitarian assistance and long-term recovery support to the most vulnerable populations, primarily in Mosul and other areas of Northern Nineveh.
+Together with national partners, we deliver humanitarian assistance and long-term recovery support to the most vulnerable populations, across multiple Governorates in Iraq - including Dohuk, Ninewa, Salah Al-Din, Al-Anbar, and Diyala.

 What CARE International does in Iraq